ctlab/metafast/README.md

 ## Contact

-Please report any problems directly to the github issue tracker.
+Please report any problems directly to the github [issue tracker](https://github.com/ctlab/metafast/issues).<br/>
-Also, you can send your feedback to <a href="mailto:svkazakov@rain.ifmo.ru">svkazakov@rain.ifmo.ru</a>.
+Also, you can send your feedback to [svkazakov@rain.ifmo.ru](mailto:svkazakov@rain.ifmo.ru).

 ## License